Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

-In the morning, you enjoy some sightseeing in Thimphu before beginning the drive to Punakha.
-The journey takes you over the Dochu La Pass at 3,100 metres (10,170 feet), where, on clear days, you are rewarded with panoramic views of the Himalayan range, including Bhutan’s highest peaks and several of the tallest unclimbed mountains in the world.
-The pass is also home to 108 chortens (stupas), making it a popular stop for photographs.
-From the pass, you descend through forested hills into the warmer lowlands of Punakha.
-Once the capital of Bhutan, Punakha remains an important cultural centre and is dominated by the striking Punakha Dzong, located at the confluence of the Mo Chhu (female) and Po Chhu (male) rivers.
-Each winter, the Central Monk Body relocates here from Thimphu to take advantage of the milder climate.
-En route, you visit Chimi Lhakhang, a temple dedicated to the revered Buddhist teacher Drukpa Kunley, known as the Divine Mad Monk.
-His teachings, often unconventional and humorous, continue to play a unique role in Bhutanese spiritual life.
-Overnight: Meri Phuensum or similar
+This morning we enjoy some sightseeing in Thimphu, Bhutan’s vibrant capital, before beginning our scenic journey to Punakha.
+The drive climbs through forested hills to Dochu La Pass (3,100 m / 10,170 ft), one of Bhutan’s most beautiful mountain passes.
+On clear days the pass offers sweeping panoramic views of the eastern Himalaya, including several of Bhutan’s highest peaks and some of the tallest unclimbed mountains in the world.
+The pass is also famous for its 108 memorial chortens (stupas), which create a striking and photogenic landmark.
+From the pass we descend through lush forests into the warmer Punakha Valley.
+Once the capital of Bhutan, Punakha remains an important cultural and religious centre.
+The valley is dominated by the magnificent Punakha Dzong, dramatically situated at the confluence of the Mo Chhu (female) and Pho Chhu (male) rivers.
+Each winter the Central Monk Body relocates here from Thimphu to take advantage of the valley’s milder climate.
+En route we visit Chimi Lhakhang, a temple dedicated to the revered Buddhist master Drukpa Kunley, also known as the Divine Madman.
+His unconventional teachings and colourful legacy continue to play a unique role in Bhutanese spiritual culture.
+Accommodation: Meri Phuensum Punakha or similar

 Meals: B,L,D

-Today after breakfast you set out on a scenic hike to Khamsum Yuelley Namgyal Chorten, a striking temple perched on a hill overlooking the Punakha Valley.
-The 3.5 km (2.2 mile) round-trip takes around 1.5 to 2 hours and follows a trail through terraced rice fields and pine forests.
+After breakfast we begin the day with a scenic hike to Khamsum Yulley Namgyal Chorten, a striking temple perched high above the Punakha Valley.
+The 3.5 km round-trip walk takes around 1.5–2 hours, following a trail through terraced rice fields and pine forest before climbing to the hilltop temple.
 Commissioned by Queen Mother Ashi Tshering Yangdon Wangchuck, the four-storey temple was built to promote peace and prosperity.
-Inside you will find intricate murals and sacred relics, and from the rooftop enjoy sweeping views of the valley, the Punakha River, and distant snow-capped peaks.
-After the hike, we retrace our route back to Paro a scenic drive of 4 to 5 hours.
-On arrival, and after lunch, visit Ta Dzong, the former watchtower of Paro Dzong, now home to Bhutan’s National Museum.
-The exhibits include regional costumes and beautifully painted and appliquéd thangkas.
-Later in the afternoon, take a stroll through downtown Paro before continuing to Kyichu Monastery, one of Bhutan’s oldest and most sacred sites dating back to the 7th century.
-Overnight: Hotel Drukchen or similar
+Inside are intricate murals and sacred relics, while the rooftop offers sweeping views across the Punakha Valley, the winding river below and distant snow-capped peaks.
+After the hike we begin the scenic drive back to Paro, a journey of approximately 4–5 hours retracing our route across the mountains.
+On arrival in Paro and after lunch, we visit Ta Dzong, the historic watchtower above Paro Dzong that now houses the National Museum of Bhutan.
+The museum contains an impressive collection of artefacts including regional costumes, ancient weapons and beautifully painted and appliquéd thangka paintings.
+Later in the afternoon we take a stroll through Paro town before visiting Kyichu Lhakhang, one of Bhutan’s oldest and most sacred temples, dating back to the 7th century.
+Accommodation: Hotel Drukchen Paro or similar

 Meals: B,L,D